 Green Papaya Salad (Som Tam)

 Green Papaya Salad (Som Tam) is a light, fresh, colorful salad that embodies the flavors of Northeastern Thailand.
 All of the ingredients are pounded together in a mortar and pestle which helps to develop the sour, savory, and spicy flavors.
-Once you taste this flavorful dish, it’s easy to see why it’s so well loved!

 - 2 cloves Garlic, peeled

 - 1 to 3 Bird’s Eye Chilis (see note)